Clinical interests in skin cancer, head and neck cancer, and gastrointestinal (GI) malignancies.

 In 2009, Craig moved to WA to further his experience and it was here that he developed an interest in radiation oncology whilst working at Sir Charles Gairdner Hospital.
 In 2013, he moved to Melbourne to undergo specialist training in radiation oncology at Geelong Hospital and then The Peter MacCallum Cancer Centre.

-A fellowship in 2017 at the Austin Hospital in Melbourne enabled Craig to further sub-specialise in head and neck cancers, skin cancer, stereotactic radiation therapy and clinical research.
-Here, he set up phase II trial in stereotactic radiation therapy for pancreatic cancer.
+A fellowship in 2017 at the Austin Hospital in Melbourne enabled Craig to further develop clinical interests in head and neck cancers, skin cancer, and clinical research.
 His first position as a consultant was at Ballarat Hospital, but with his wife’s family located in Perth, he could not pass up the opportunity to move back to WA to be closer to loved ones.

 Did you know?